xperiments/xhost-pro/README.md

   esptool.py --port PORT write_flash 0x00000 YOUR_BOARD.bin
   ```

-  > Depending on you OS you may use other tools like the Espressif download tool
+  > Depending on you OS you may use other tools like the [Espressif download tool](https://www.espressif.com/en/support/download/other-tools) or [pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher)

 ## First login